🍁Autumn 2022

 It's National Coding Week 🎉

-was started in 2013 by Richard Rolfe, an inspiring former head teacher who wanted to help adults learn digital skills.
+National Coding week was started in 2013 by Richard Rolfe, an inspiring former head teacher who wanted to help adults learn digital skills.
 This month, we celebrate his initiative with the hashtag #nationalcodingweek on our social channels.
-You will find our updates that is related to coding, and use Code For Life to introduce coding skills to drivers and warehouse operatives at Ocado Group.
+You will find our updates highlight a job that is related to coding, and use Code For Life to introduce coding skills to drivers and warehouse operatives at Ocado Group.

 "It struck me that whilst there was government investment in a new computer science curriculum for school children, there wasn’t enough being done to support adults."